magistraludi/D3-Visualization-Tutorial/README.md

 Barbados	1523
 …
 ```
+## Project Structure
+I created a main file 'index.html' which references three additional .html pages: 'Problem1.html', 'Problem2.html', and 'Problem 3.html'.
+The file consists of a header section and three ```<div>``` tags corresponding to each of the problem solutions.
+I specified some style settings for both the header and the ```<div>``` tags in a ```<style>``` tag.

 ## Problem 1
 Calculate and display a histogram showing how much money countries spend per year per citizen.
 Experiment with buckets of different widths: 200, 500, and 1000.
 Space out the bars of your graph to make it visually more appealing.
 Add x and y axis to your plot with appropriate scales.
 When you hover over a bar in your histogram display the list of countries in that bucket.
-Change the color
-of the bar over which you hover.
+Change the color of the bar over which you hover.

 ## Problem 2
 Display the same information as in Problem 1 as a pie chart.